I'm a sports enthusiast, a music nut and a jack of all trades. I've cleaned the throttle body on both my car and my wife's.

-Everyone knows that the miles per gallon, or MPG, of a vehicle relate directly to its routine maintenance and condition.
-Meaning, the fuel economy will be much better if the vehicle is in much better shape.
+Everyone knows that the miles per gallon, or MPG, of a vehicle, relate directly to its routine maintenance and condition.
+This means that the fuel economy will be much better if the vehicle is in good shape.
 Everything involved with the car, from changing the oil to the tread on the tires, has a direct impact on the gas mileage and performance, and that is why routine maintenance is so important.

 Two Example Vehicles